The 2023 Guide IS HERE

 There is a $3 parking fee that the college charges.
 Parking permits are purchased from meters that accept quarters, dollar bills or in some cases credit cards.
 No change is available so please come prepared.
 YOU WILL BE TICKETED by the Foothill/De Anza Police Department if you do not purchase the $3 parking permit!

-Your athlete must be at the event no less than one hour before the FIRST wave in his/her age-group to allow time to set up his/her transition area and be ready to swim.
+Your athlete must be at the event no less than one hour before their wave start to allow time to set up their transition area and be ready to swim.
 If you need to go to race day “Bike and Helmet Check” then you need to come earlier.

 (Note to past race participants: Please remove any old helmet stickers and/or race number tags from past or previous races.
 There will be volunteers in the Transition Area to assist with proper Race Number placement.)

 We will be starting the triathlon at 8 AM.
-We will proceed by age groups beginning with the oldest (13-15) and ending with the youngest (6 and Under).
+We will proceed by age groups beginning with the oldest (13-16) and ending with the youngest (3-6).

-There will be many waves in each age-group but your athlete must be at the event no less than one hour before the FIRST wave in his/her age-group to allow time to set up his/her transition area and be ready to swim.
+There will be many waves in each age group but your athlete must be at the event no less than one hour before the FIRST wave in their age group to allow time to set up their transition area and be ready to swim.

 Age Group Wave Start Times:

-Please be sure your young athlete knows how many bike/run laps he/she needs to do.
-Volunteers will attempt to help count laps of athletes from 9 through 15 using bracelets on the wrist.
-However, it is the responsibility of each athlete to count his/her laps and get the bracelets.
-We will also be able to tell if an athlete has done less or more laps than required based on our past records and timing chips.
-Volunteers will do their best to count every age-group’s run laps using the wristbands.
+Please be sure your young athlete knows how many bike/run laps they needs to do.
+Volunteers will attempt to help count laps of athletes from 7 through 16 using bracelets on the wrist and bib colors.
+However, it is the responsibility of each athlete to count their laps and get the bracelets.

 In the sport of triathlon the Transition Area is like home base for the swim, bike, and run.
 The athlete passes through the Transition Area twice during the event.
-In the Transition Area the athlete moves from the swim to the bike; and then from the bike to the run.
+In the Transition Area the athlete moves from the swim (or run for the Duathlon) to the bike; and then from the bike to the run.

 Bring two towels, one of which should be old.
-Put the old towel on the ground beside the bike at your child’s location and place his/her race equipment on it.
+Put the old towel on the ground beside the bike at your child’s location and place their race equipment on it.
 The other towel is for drying off after the swim.
-It is recommended that you have a full water bottle there so your athlete can grab a quick drink before exiting the Transition Area.
-We will have water stops on all courses but the Transition Area is a good place for a bit of fluid.
+A colorful, easy to recognize towel is recommended.

-The time spent in the Transition Area counts in the overall time so it should be as fast as is reasonable but not so fast that your athlete forgets to put on the helmet or tie his/her shoes.
-We will have volunteers in the Transition Area to assist athletes so we REQUIRE that parents stay out for the safety of all of the participants.
-An exception to this is for the 6 & Under age-group where ONE parent may assist the athlete if needed.
+The time spent in the Transition Area counts in the overall time so it should be as fast as is reasonable but not so fast that your athlete forgets to put on the helmet or tie their shoes.
+We will have volunteers in the Transition Area to assist athletes so we REQUIRE that all adults stay out for the safety of all of the participants.
+An exception to this is for the 3-6 age-group where ONE adult may assist the athlete if needed.